 7. Bex PJ, Hofmeyr GJ: Perineal management during childbirth and subsequent dyspareunia.
 Clin Exp Obstet Gynecol 14 (2):97–100, 1987.

-Active management of the 3rd stage of labor reduces the risk of postpartum hemorrhage, which is a leading cause of maternal morbidity and mortality.
+Active management of the 3rd stage of labor reduces the risk of postpartum hemorrhage Postpartum Hemorrhage Postpartum hemorrhage is blood loss of > 1000 mL or blood loss accompanied by symptoms or signs of hypovolemia within 24 hours of birth.
+Diagnosis is clinical.
+Treatment depends on etiology... read more , which is a leading cause of maternal morbidity and mortality.
 Active management includes giving the woman a uterotonic drug such as oxytocin as soon as the fetus is delivered.
 Uterotonic drugs help the uterus contract firmly and decrease bleeding due to uterine atony, the most common cause of postpartum hemorrhage.
-Oxytocin can be given as 10 units IM or as an infusion of 20 units/1000 mL saline at 125 mL/h.
+Oxytocin can be given as 10 units IM or as an infusion of 20 units/1000 mL saline at 125 mL/hour.
 Oxytocin should not be given as an IV bolus because cardiac arrhythmia may occur.

 After delivery of the infant and administration of oxytocin, the clinician gently pulls on the cord and places a hand gently on the abdomen over the uterine fundus to detect contractions; placental separation usually occurs during the 1st or 2nd contraction, often with a gush of blood from behind the separating placenta.
 The mother can usually help deliver the placenta by bearing down.
-If she cannot and if substantial bleeding occurs, the placenta can usually be evacuated (expressed) by placing a hand on the abdomen and exerting firm downward (caudal) pressure on the uterus; this procedure is done only if the uterus feels firm because pressure on a flaccid uterus can cause it to invert.
+If she cannot and if substantial bleeding occurs, the placenta can usually be evacuated (expressed) by placing a hand on the abdomen and exerting firm downward (caudal) pressure on the uterus; this procedure is done only if the uterus feels firm because pressure on a flaccid uterus can cause it to invert Inverted Uterus Inverted uterus is a rare medical emergency in which the corpus turns inside out and protrudes into the vagina or beyond the introitus.
+The uterus is most commonly inverted when too much traction... read more .
 If this procedure is not effective, the umbilical cord is held taut while a hand placed on the abdomen pushes upward (cephalad) on the firm uterus, away from the placenta; traction on the umbilical cord is avoided because it may invert the uterus.

-If the placenta has not been delivered within 45 to 60 min of delivery, manual removal may be necessary; appropriate analgesia or anesthesia is required.
+If the placenta has not been delivered within 45 to 60 minutes of delivery, manual removal may be necessary; appropriate analgesia or anesthesia is required.
 For manual removal, the clinician inserts an entire hand into the uterine cavity, separating the placenta from its attachment, then extracts the placenta.
-In such cases, an abnormally adherent placenta (placenta accreta) should be suspected.
+In such cases, an abnormally adherent placenta (placenta accreta Placenta Accreta Placenta accreta is an abnormally adherent placenta, resulting in delayed delivery of the placenta.
+Placental function is normal, but trophoblastic invasion extends beyond the normal boundary... read more ) should be suspected.

 The placenta should be examined for completeness because fragments left in the uterus can cause hemorrhage or infection later.
 If the placenta is incomplete, the uterine cavity should be explored manually.
 Some obstetricians routinely explore the uterus after each delivery.
 However, exploration is uncomfortable and is not routinely recommended.

-For the first hour after delivery, the mother should be observed closely to make sure the uterus is contracting (detected by palpation during abdominal examination) and to check for bleeding, BP abnormalities, and general well-being.
+For the first hour after delivery, the mother should be observed closely to make sure the uterus is contracting (detected by palpation during abdominal examination) and to check for bleeding, blood pressure abnormalities, and general well-being.

-The time from delivery of the placenta to 4 h postpartum has been called the 4th stage of labor; most complications, especially hemorrhage, occur at this time, and frequent observation is mandatory.
+The time from delivery of the placenta to 4 hours postpartum has been called the 4th stage of labor; most complications, especially hemorrhage Postpartum Hemorrhage Postpartum hemorrhage is blood loss of > 1000 mL or blood loss accompanied by symptoms or signs of hypovolemia within 24 hours of birth.
+Diagnosis is clinical.
+Treatment depends on etiology... read more , occur at this time, and frequent observation is mandatory.